HardisonCo/.github/international/russian-federation/ru-health/hms-nfo/index.md

 ## Integration Points

-This document outlines how HMS-NFO is integrated with ru_Health systems in Russian Federation.
+This document outlines how HMS-NFO is integrated with ru-health systems in Russian Federation.